MuSite/MuSite/README.md

 $ npm install
 ```

-Now, modify your source files and run gulp to generate new local dist/ files automatically.
-Be aware that this replaces existing dist/ files, so proceed with caution.
+Now, modify your source files and run gulp to generate new local '''dist/''' files automatically. **Be aware that this replaces existing '''dist/''' files**, so proceed with caution.

 ## Theme source code